 which defines certain macros and variables.
 The routines are in the normal C library, so no special library argument is needed for loading.
-All names in the include file intended only for internal use begin with an underscore (\) to reduce the possibility of collision with a user name.
-The names intended to be visible outside the package are stdout The name of the standard output file stderr The name of the standard error file EOF is actually $-1,$ and is the value returned by the read routines on end-of-file or error.
-NULL is a notation for the null pointer, returned by pointer-valued functions to indistreams.
+All names in the include file intended only for internal use begin with an underscore () to reduce the possibility of collision with a user name.
+The names intended to be visible outside the package are stdin The name of the standard input file stdout The name of the standard output file stderr The name of the standard error file EOF is actually -1 , and is the value returned by the read routines on end-of-file or error.
+NULL is a notation for the null pointer, returned by pointer-valued functions to indi- cate an error FILE expands to struct iob and is a useful shorthand when declaring pointers to streams.
+BUFSIZ is a number (viz.
+512) of the size suitable for an I/O buffer supplied by the user.
+See setbuf , below. getc, getchar, putc, putchar, feof, ferror, fileno are defined as macros.
+Their actions are described below; they are mentioned here to point out that it is not possible to redeclare them and that they are not actually functions; thus, for example, they cannot have breakpoints set on them.